 In June 2015, United Cordillera Workers in Rome Italy (UCWRI) became Cordillerans in Rome or Cordi-Rome.
 And on the 29th of November 2015, Igorot Organization-Austria and Igorot Austria-Cordillera re-organized and re-united to form one organization: Igorot Austria.

-The year 2017 saw other organizations that joined like: BIMAAK Sweden, Igorot Cooperative in Athens Greece, MABIKAs Foundation-The Netherlands and United Igorot Association of Napoli.
+The year 2017 saw other organizations that joined, which are: BIMAAK Sweden, Igorot Cooperative in Athens Greece, MABIKAs Foundation-The Netherlands and United Igorot Association of Napoli.

 ICBE’s objective is to conduct biennial consultative gatherings aimed at preserving the Igorot Cordillera cultural heritage and passing it on to the next generation.

-During the Vienna 2003 conference, the participants decided to maintain a loose network and have a consultative character of these gatherings.
+During the Vienna 2003 consultation, the participants decided to maintain a loose network and have a consultative character of these gatherings.
 A host committee plans each consultation.
 Thus, leadership is shared.

 Each consultation usually consists of a plenary session and workshops on the theme, cultural night, liturgical celebration and a historical-cum-cultural tour.
 Planning for the next consultation ensures continuity.